site logo

 Before Sharpsburg

-He graduated from the USMA in 1849, was on the Mormon expedition, and resigned his US commission in 1861.
-He was appointed LCol. of the Augusta Volunteer Battalion, then Major in the 1st Georgia, and LCol. of the 10th Georgia Regiment.
-He saw action with the Regiment on the Peninsula campaign, at Malvern Hill (wounded), and at Crampton's Gap (South Mountain).
+He graduated from the USMA in 1849, was on the Mormon expedition, but resigned his US Army commission in 1861 to join the Confederacy.
+He was appointed Lieutenant Colonel of the Augusta Volunteer Battalion, then Major of the 1st Georgia Infantry, and finally Lieutenant Colonel of the 10th Georgia Infnatry.
+He was in action with them on the Peninsula campaign, at Malvern Hill, whre he was wounded, and at Crampton's Gap on South Mountain.

 On the Campaign

 He was Colonel by Sharpsburg and led Wilcox's Brigade in R.H.
-Anderson's Division - General Wilcox was ill and at Martinsburg, Virginia from 14-19 September.
-He was wounded and relieved early in the action enroute to the Bloody Lane on 17 September.
+Anderson's Division - General Wilcox was ill and at Martinsburg, VA from 14-19 September.
+He was wounded and relieved early in the action on the way to the Bloody Lane at Sharpsburg on 17 September 1862.

 The rest of the War

-In October 1862 he was appointed Brigadier General commanding the 3rd Brigade of Stevenson's Division at Champion's Hill and Vicksburg (surrendered).
-He was paroled, then commanded Cumming's Brigade/Stevenson's Division at Missionary Ridge, on the Atlanta campaign, at Snake Creek Gap, Resaca, and Jonesboro (wounded).
+In October 1862 he was appointed Brigadier General, and commanded the 3rd Brigade of Stevenson's Division at Champion's Hill and Vicksburg, where he was surrendered.
+He was paroled, then commanded his brigade in Stevenson's Division at Missionary Ridge, on the Atlanta campaign, at Snake Creek Gap, Resaca, and Jonesboro, where he was wounded again.

 After the War